openEOPlatform/documentation/authentication/index.md

     <figcaption>Joining openEO Platform: Step 2</figcaption>
 </figure>

-After enrollment, a manual approval will take place and if possible, you'll be grated access to the platform.
+After enrollment, a manual approval will take place and if possible, you will be granted access to the platform.
 This process may take a few days, especially if there is high demand.
 You will receive an e-mail notification once your account is fully set up and ready to use.